ronmichael/aws-snapshot-scheduler/README.md

 	  ]
 	}

-You can pass the access key and secret as command line parameters to the app.
+The simplest way to manage the keys is to store them in environment variables on your computer.
-Or you can store them into environment variables:
+Store the access key in AWS_ACCESS_KEY and store the secret key in AWS_SECRET_KEY.

-- snapshot_schedule_access
+These are the same variables the the standard AWS command line tools use.

-- snapshot_schedule_secret
+Otherwise, you can pass the access key and secret key in the command line.
+Pass the access key as -O or --aws-access-key and the secret key as -W or --aws-secret-key.
+Again, this is the same syntax as the AWS command line tools.

-Setup - Amazon volumes
+Setup : Amazon volumes
 -------------------------------------------------------------
 The service looks through all the volumes in your account for the snapshotSchedule tag and then performs a snapshot based on the value.
 Acceptable values: